andymac-2/notepad/_posts/2020-09-03-repeat_yourself.md

 Although the above reasoning is agnostic regarding the programming paradigm used, those who are familiar with Object Orientated design idioms may find this familiar.
 Reducing the preconditions by making a function more generic corresponds to the 'I' and 'D' of SOLID.
 The 'Interface Segregation' principle recommends directly reducing the interface size, whilst the 'Dependency Inversion' principle recommends using interfaces in the first instance.

 Those that are familiar with functional programming may see that the second example has been universally quantified.
-If the type signature of the above example can be though of as a predicate in first order logic, then a universally quantified predicate is a stronger statement than an unquantified one.
+If the type signature of the above example can be thought of as a predicate in first order logic, then a universally quantified predicate is a stronger statement than an unquantified one.

 <table><tr>
     <th width="64"><img src="{{ '/img/info_icon.png' | relative_url}}" alt="information" width="32" /></th>
-    <th> Recommendation: Use best practice for your preferred programming paradigm</th>
+    <th> Recommendation: Use best practice for your preferred programming paradigm.</th>
 </tr></table>

-### Example 2: Unnecessary input
+### Example 2: Unnecessary Input

 Although making functions more generic will make them more reusable, it does not cover every use case.
 Most notably passing too much data into a function limits it's reuse.
 I use TypeScript in this example as it is usually easy to understand: